transdigiware/blockchain/console-icp-about.md

 The {{site.data.keyword.blockchainfull}} Platform can be deployed across public and private clouds, such as the {{site.data.keyword.cloud_notm}}, your own data center, and third-party public clouds.
 This multicloud deployment is possible through {{site.data.keyword.cloud_notm}} Private, IBM's Kubernetes based container orchestration platform.
 This release provides a blockchain console user interface that you can use to deploy and manage blockchain components on an {{site.data.keyword.cloud_notm}} Private cluster.
 The {{site.data.keyword.blockchainfull}} Platform for {{site.data.keyword.cloud_notm}} Private uses the Hyperledger Fabric v1.4.1 code base and supports deployment on {{site.data.keyword.cloud_notm}} Private v3.2.0.
 {:shortdesc}

+If you are looking for {{site.data.keyword.blockchainfull_notm}} Platform for anywhere (v2.1.0) which is deployed on Red Hat OpenShift,  see [Getting started with IBM Blockchain Platform v2.1.0](/docs/services/blockchain-rhos?topic=blockchain-rhos-get-started-console-ocp)
+{: note}

 ## What {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}} Private offers
 {: #console-icp-about-offers}